 - Defines the roles and responsibilities of managers and team members.

-- Lists the tools the team will use for communication, collaboration, project management, and so on.
+- Lists the team’s tools for communication, collaboration, project management, etc.

 - Reinforces how these tools can be used to accomplish goals and complete tasks.